-Whether you’re a listing agent or buyer agent, new real estate professional or have years of experience, it’s never been more important to know how to get real estate leads online without wasting your time cold calling.
+Whether you’re a listing agent or buyer agent, a new real estate agent or a realtor with years of experience, it’s never been more important to know how to get leads online without wasting your time cold calling.

-So, we asked top real estate marketing experts to share their favorite methods for getting real estate leads using digital marketing strategies, and we’re excited to share them with you below.
+So, we asked top real estate agents and marketing experts to share their favorite methods for getting real estate leads using digital marketing strategies, and we’re excited to share them with you below.

-As a real estate agent, you are always on the prowl for new clients, right?
-Not just any real estate client, but qualified real estate leads – people who are ready to buy or sell their home in the next 60 days.
+As a real estate agent, you are always on the prowl for new clients.
+Not just any client, but qualified real estate leads—people who are ready to buy or sell their home in the next 60 days.

-First, let’s describe what a qualified real estate lead is…
+First, let’s define what a qualified real estate lead is…

 An unqualified lead is the contact information of a person who's considering buying or selling a home sometime in the future, but with no definitive plans.
 A qualified lead is the contact information of a person who is actively looking to purchase their new home, or ready to list their home for sale in the next 60 days.

-So, here are tried-and-true tips on how to get real estate leads that are qualified and eager to find the best Realtor® or agent to take action.
-Are you ready?
+So, here are tried-and-true tips on how real estate agents can get leads that are qualified—and eager to find the best realtor or agent to take action.

 “How can I get free real estate leads?”

 Free real estate leads?
 It's not a fairy tale.
 Here's how it's done.